Higher Education Research

 comes first (our bylaws also specify the required

 level of "teaching quality").
 However, while both are

-P&T. Specifically, good teaching does not
+P&T, neither appears to be sufficient.
+Specifically, good teaching does not

 compensate for insufficient research quality and

 quantity, and research quality and quantity does not

 the usual "6 years to publish or perish" (6PP).

 progress--he or she simply is cautioned in a formal

 or informal review(s), then he or she is denied